 One of the legacies of Vermont’s industrial heritage has been the challenge of reusing abandoned sites.
 Developers find it easier to build on open pastures or green fields instead of purchasing an existing “brownfields” site in a town or village.
 Developers have tended to avoid the liabilities attached to contaminated sites and the high costs of cleanup.

-The overall goal of the Brownfields Program is to return sites with real or perceived contamination to the marketplace or to be reused for the public good such as parks or green space.
+The overall goal of the Brownfields Program is to return sites with real or perceived contamination to the marketplace or to be reused for the public good such as housing, commercial uses, parks or green space.
 The program will provide landowners with a better understanding of the funding sources, benefits, tax incentives, liabilities, insurance protection, and other tools available to redevelop sites.

 - Municipal Energy Planning